 Are you looking to broaden your knowledge of filmmaking?
 More specifically lighting?
 Well, you’ve come to the right place!
 Consider this article as your guide to hard light vs soft light.
 It’s an interesting topic to immerse yourself in, and we would argue that you need a firm grasp of this concept if you want your films and videos to translate successfully.

 So, sit back (maybe take some notes!) as we tell you everything that you need to know.
-Including how to make soft light and hard light and the difference between hard light and soft light.
+Including how to make soft light vs hard light and the difference between hard vs soft light.

 Let’s kick things off by taking a look at soft light.

 So, what is soft light?
 Well, first off, light travels in waves and how these waves are dispersed will alter and affect the quality of light.
 This is how you can discover whether the light is soft or hard – look into the shadows!

 Consider soft light as more flattering.
 It will wrap itself around the subject you’re filming and cast some gentle shadows over it/them.
 The transition between the shadow and the light will be a gradual one – there are no harsh lines here.

 So, why use it in filmmaking and videos?
 Why is it important?
 Filmmakers use it to help set a scene and tone, and lighter scenes can often help to lift the ambiance.